Fast Ewald summation for electrostatic potentials with arbitrary periodicity: The Spectral Ewald method

 \section{The Spectral Ewald method}

-Here, we introduce a unified fast method to accelerate the computation of the Fourier space part of the electrostatic potential.
+Here, we introduce the unified Spectral Ewald (SE) method, a fast method to accelerate the computation of the Fourier-space part of the electrostatic potential, i.e.\ Eq.~\eqref{eq:fourier_space_nonzero_ewald}.
+To aid the reader, we first write down Eq.~\eqref{eq:fourier_space_nonzero_ewald} explicitly for the separate cases $D=3,2,1,0$,

+Here, we have taken the liberty to write $\kappa_i$ rather than $k_i$ for the wavenumbers in the free directions, to emphasize which directions are free.
+Note that the kernel $(e^{-\lvert \v k \rvert^2/4\xi^2}/\lvert \v k\rvert^2) e^{\ii \v k \cdot (\v x_\midx - \v x_\nidx)}$ is the same for all periodicities; the difference is that wavenumbers are summed in the periodic directions but integrated in the free directions.
+In the following, we will use the compact form in Eq.~\eqref{eq:fourier_space_nonzero_ewald} to treat all periodicities simultaneously.

+However, we first point out some difficulties related to the factor $1/\lvert \v k\rvert^2$.
+In the SE method, we will discretize the integrals in Eqs.~\eqref{eq:fourier_space_explicit_2P}--\eqref{eq:fourier_space_explicit_0P} using the trapezoidal rule on a uniform grid in $k$-space, so that we may use the Fast Fourier Transform (FFT) to go between real space and $k$-space.
+However, note that when the periodic wavenumber vector $\vk=(k_1,\ldots,k_D)$ is zero in the $D=1,2$ cases, and always in the $D=0$ case, the integrand becomes singular at the point $\vka=(k_{D+1},\ldots,k_3)=\v0$.
+Moreover, when $\vk$ is non-zero but small in the $D=1,2$ cases, the integrand will vary rapidly when $\vka$ is close to zero, and will therefore be hard to resolve.
+The former problem (singular integrand) is treated by modifying the Green's function $1/\lvert \v k \rvert^2$ as in Ref.~\onlinecite{Vico2016} to remove the singularity, which we describe in section~\ref{sec:vico}.
+The latter problem (rapidly varying but non-singular integrand) is treated by adaptive upsampling, described in section~\ref{sec:aft}.

-The Spectral Ewald method (SE) was first introduced by Lindbo and Tornberg \cite{Lindbo2011a} for the 3d-periodic case and was extended by the same authors for the 2d-periodic case \cite{Lindbo2012}.
-The triply periodic SE method follows the same steps as the other PME methods.
-First, a uniform grid is introduced and irregular point sources are distributed on the grid using an interpolation (\textit{window}) function (gridding step).
-In the case of the SE method, Gaussians were previously used as interpolation functions.
-Having point sources distributed on the uniform grid, in the next step, an FFT is applied to compute the Fourier transform of the gridded function.
-In Fourier space, the result is then scaled with a modified Green's function (scaling step) and an IFFT is employed to take the result back to real space.
-Finally, the Fourier space part of the potential \eqref{eq:fourier_space_nonzero_ewald} is evaluated at target points using an interpolation with the same window function (gathering step).
+The SE method was first introduced by Lindbo and Tornberg \cite{Lindbo2011a} for the 3d-periodic case and was extended by the same authors for the 2d-periodic case \cite{Lindbo2012}.
+The method follows the same steps as other PME methods, namely: \begin{enumerate} \item (Gridding) In real space, a uniform grid is introduced and irregular point sources are distributed onto the grid using an interpolating \emph{window} function.
+In the SE method, Gaussians have traditionally been used as window functions. \item (FFT) An FFT is applied to compute the Fourier transform of the gridded function. \item (Scaling) In Fourier space, the result is scaled with a (modified) Green's function. \item (IFFT) An IFFT is employed to take the result back to real space. \item (Gathering) Finally, the Fourier-space part of the potential, cf.~\eqref{eq:fourier_space_nonzero_ewald}, is evaluated at target points by interpolation with the same window function. \end{enumerate} The choice of window function influences the accuracy and runtime of the resulting method.
+The main feature of the SE method compared to other PME methods is that the support of the window function can be varied independently of the size of the uniform grid, which allows approximation errors stemming from the window function to be controlled separately from truncation errors (see section~\ref{sec:errors}).